Block colourings of star systems: Appendix A: GAP programs

 \subsection{Acknowledgements}

-The authors would like to thank Leonard Soicher for suggesting the computational approach of Section~\ref{sec:soicher}.
+The authors would like to thank Leonard Soicher for suggesting the computational approach of subsection~\ref{sec:soicher}.
 They also acknowledge financial support from an NSERC Discovery Grant held by the first author, in particular the one-time, one-year extension with funds due to COVID-19.
+Finally, we thank the two anonymous referees whose comments helped to improve the paper.